 David Tannenbaum, LCSW, is a psychotherapist in New York City who has been in practice for more than 30 years.
 David specializes in guiding others along their journey of growing emotionally and spiritually through their physical challenges.
 Of his personal experience with CMT, David says, “My CMT has been my greatest challenge and best teacher in life!”
 A dedicated supporter of the CMTA, David authors the “Ask David” column in The CMTA Report, where he answers questions about dealing with the social and emotional aspects of having CMT.
 To direct your questions to David, email them to firstname.lastname@example.org.
 David also facilitates the CMTA’s Emotional Support Group, which can be found at https://www.cmtausa.org/emotional-support-group/.

-Amy Warfield, PT, DPT, is a physical therapist currently employed as an adjunct faculty member at Marymount University and the University of Maryland.
+Amy Warfield, PT, DPT, is currently employed as a physical therapist with Montgomery County Public Schools in Maryland.
 She received her master’s degree in physical therapy from Ithaca College in New York and her doctorate in physical therapy from A.T.
 Still University in Arizona.
 She was certified by the American Physical Therapy Board of Specialties as a Neurologic Certified Specialist (NCS) from 2005-2015.

 Evan Zeltsar is a student at Masconomet High School in Boxford, Massachusetts and has CMT1A.
 Evan is a CMTA Youth Council member, four-time CMTA Camp Footprint attendee and Boston Walk4CMT Ambassador.
 He is an enthusiastic advocate for youth and adults and tries to show people how to “live with CMT rather than have CMT.”
 He looks to bring the unique perspective of the CMT youth community to the Advisory Board.
 In his free time, Evan enjoys skiing, playing the clarinet and saxophone in his school bands and annoying his older brother.